desicochrane/blogger/src/posts/2018-03-08-fibonacci.md

 }
 ```

-Now that the main function has no deferred operations and our helper function is iterative, we can inline our logic to a single function, which also means we can use \\(n\\) as our accumulator.
-The final, elegant solution is:
+Now that the main function has no deferred operations and our helper function is iterative, we can inline our logic to a single function, which also means we can use \\(n\\) as a countdown instead of our accumulator.
+This leaves our final, elegant solution of:

 ```go
 // fibonacci.go